hphelion/documentation/cloudos/prepare.overview.md

 The kernel layer is based on the OpenStack infrastructure set of services.
 All of Cloud OS is OpenStack powered.
 If we look at the kernel and the services that comprise it, we utilize services from OpenStack such as:

 * **Keystone** &mdash; the OpenStack identity management service.
-The Keystone service allows users and groups and multi-tenancy to be built into all the services that are based on HP Cloud OS.
+The Keystone service allows users and groups and multi-tenancy to be built into all the services that are based on HP Helion Cloud OS.

 * **Glance** &mdash; the OpenStack image library service; Glance allows you to have a set of images that you can use to bootstrap virtual machines across the cloud, and manage all those images.